Trade Forex Trading

 In xauusd the security is known as margin.
 This is capital you deposit with your broker.

 This is calculated in realtime as you trade.
-To keep your borrowed money you must maintain what is known as the required capital (your deposit).
+To keep your borrowed money you must maintain what is known as required capital (your deposit).

 Now if Your Gold Leverage is 100:1

-But this is if your xauusd broker has set 0% XAUUSD Margin Requirement before closing your gold trades automatically.
+But this is if your xauusd broker has set 0% XAUUSD Margin Requirement before closing out your gold trades automatically.

-If they set 100% requirement of this level before closing your open positions automatically, then your trade will be closed once your balance gets to $1,000: Meaning the trade will close out as soon as you execute it because even if you pay 1 pips spread your account balance will get to $990 and the needed percentage is 100% i.e. 1,000 dollars, therefore your orders will immediately get closed.
+If they set 100% requirement of this level before closing out your open trade positions automatically, then your trade position will be stopped out once your balance gets to $1,000: Meaning the trade will close-out as soon as you execute it because even if you pay 1 pip spread your trading account balance will drop to $990 and the needed percentage is 100% i.e. 1,000 dollars, therefore your orders will immediately get closed out-out.

 For Example if